fffaraz/awesome-cpp/README.md

 * [Argon2](https://github.com/P-H-C/phc-winner-argon2) - The password hash Argon2, winner of PHC.
 [CC0/Apache2]
 * [Better String](http://bstring.sourceforge.net) - An alternative to the string library for C which is more functional and does not have buffer overflow overrun problems.
 Also includes a C++ wrapper.
 [BSD, GPL2]
 * [Boost.Signals2](https://github.com/boostorg/signals2) - An implementation of a managed signals and slots system.
 [Boost] [website](https://boost.org/libs/signals2)
+* [CCTZ](https://github.com/google/cctz) - a C++ library for translating between absolute and civil times using the rules of a time zone.
+[Apache-2.0]
 * [Cheat Sheets of HackingCPP](https://hackingcpp.com/cpp/cheat_sheets.html) - Cool cheat sheets and infographics for algorithms, views, containers, randomness, etc.
 * [Concord](https://github.com/Cogmasters/concord) - A Discord API wrapper library written in C. [MIT] [website](https://cogmasters.github.io/concord)
 * [CPPItertools](https://github.com/ryanhaining/cppitertools) - Range-based for loop add-ons inspired by the Python builtins and itertools library.
 [BSD-2-Clause]